w3irDv/savemii/tutorials/Pretendo Network savedata Transfer.md

 Simplify the savedata transfer from an old NNID to a new PNID using a new feature of SaveMii 1.7.0 : `Batch Copy/Move Pofile`.

-The difference between Move and Copy is the following:
+The difference between Move and Copy is as follows:
-* Move will wipe the targe user, then will move the savedata from the source user to the target user.
-You will end with only one copy of the savedata , under the new PNID profile.
+* Move will delete the data from the destination user and then move the saved data from the source user to the destination user.
+In the end, you will only have one copy of the saved data in the new PNID profile.
-* Copy will (optionally) wipe target data, and then will copy source data to the target profile, so you will end with two copies of the savedata (source data is not touched!).
+* Copy will (optionally) delete the destination data and then copy the source data to the destination profile, so you will have two copies of the saved data (the source data is not modified at all).

-Copy is the recommended option to use.
+It is recommended to use `Batch Copy to Other Profile`.

 ## Prerequisites
 I will assume that you have followed the [Pretendo Setup Guide](https://pretendo.network/docs/install/wiiu) till the section  `Transferring save data to your Pretendo Network account`, so that you have already created a new PNID.
 And that you have already installed [SaveMii 1.70](https://github.com/w3irDv/savemii/releases/tag/1.7.0).

 ## How to
-To copy all the savedata from one NNID to the new PNID, just:
+To copy all the savedata from one NNID to a new PNID for multiple titles at once, just:

 1) Open SaveMii 1.7.0 /ProcessMod